ANSCoder/ANLoader/README.md

 By choosing 'disableUI' stops user interactions until you hide loading Activity. 🙌

-### ⚡️Use directly without disable UI
+### ⚡️ Use directly without disable UI

 ```swift
 ANLoader.showLoading()
 ```

-### 🖐🏻How to dismiss loading
+### 🖐🏻 How to dismiss loading

-No need to call other extra things it will be manage automatically.👏🏻
+No need to call other extra things it will be manage automatically. 👏🏻

 ```swift
 ANLoader.hide()
 ```

 ### 📝 Custom Settings

+Easy to make chnages by choosing options 🔧

 ```swift